 Chapter 84-241, Laws of Florida, removed the Department of Community Affairs as the state agency responsible for calculating the salaries of county officers.
-No other entity was named as a replacement.
+No replacement was named.

 Chapter 85-322, Laws of Florida, increased salaries of clerk of the circuit court, county comptroller, supervisor of elections, property appraiser, tax collector, sheriff, and superintendent of schools by consolidating population group I (population range: 0-9,999) and population group II (population range: 10,000-49,999) into a new population group I (population range: 0-49,999); increasing the base salaries for each of the named officers at each population group level; and increasing the group rate at the highest population group level for each of the named officers.